 Operation Roadcheck involves all CMV enforcement personnel within the agency.
-Travel expenses associated with this major deployment total \$59,792.
-Approximately 80 sworn personnel participate in Operation Roadcheck which is held in Flagstaff.
+Travel expenses associated with this major deployment total \$58,800.
+Approximately 75 sworn personnel participate in Operation Roadcheck which is held in Flagstaff.
 Only one MCSAP trooper is stationed there for regular duty, so all remaining personnel are in travel status for the duration of the detail.
-Lodging is \$146 per night for 4 nights (\$584 per person - \$46,720) meals/per diem is \$56 per person for 4 days (\$224 per person - \$17,920) for a grand total of \$64,640.
+Lodging is \$142 per night for 4 nights (\$568 per person - \$42,600) meals/per diem is \$54 per person for 4 days (\$216 per person - \$16,200) for a grand total of \$58,800.

 Each year, FMCSA coordinates and hosts a national MCVI conference, which provides commercial vehicle criminal interdiction training.
 This training greatly assists our troopers who are assigned to conduct commercial vehicle enforcement inspections as well as roadside interdiction throughout the state.
 This training is essential to the troopers' understanding the use of commercial vehicles in conducting criminal activity, how CMV's are sometimes used in the illegal transportation of cargo, and the dangers associated with these criminal organizations.
-We plan to send 4 troopers to the MCVI conference.
-Expenses include \$2,600 for lodging, \$1,400 for meals, and \$2,400 for airfare, for a total of \$6,400.
+We plan to send 6 troopers to the MCVI conference.
+Expenses include \$3,900 for lodging, \$2,100 for meals, and \$3,600 for airfare, for a total of \$9,600.

-Two troopers will travel to the North American Inspector Championship held annually.
+Three troopers (top three finishers) and the Department's CMV Training Coordinator will travel to the North American Inspector Championship held annually.
+The training coordinator is the Arizona Inspector Championship Coordinator and is responsible to work at the national competition.
 The location of the championship changes from year to year.
-The approximate cost for each to attend is \$1,350, for an approximate grand total of \$2,700.
+The approximate cost for each to attend is \$1,350, for an approximate grand total of \$5,400.
 This total includes air fare/transportation, meals and incidentals, and lodging.

 CVSA Conference registration is \$550 per person, per conference.
 As stated above in the Program Travel section, five personnel typically attend each CVSA conference due to their respective committee assignments and areas of interest.
 The total CVSA conference registration for the year is \$5,500.
-We also send two administrative personnel and one trooper to the CVSA Technical

-Workshop with a \$550 registration fee for a total cost of \$1,650.
-The four MCVI conference attendees cost \$300 each to register for a total of \$1,200.
-The total cost for all conference registration is budgeted for \$8,350.
+We also send two administrative personnel and one trooper to the CVSA Technical Workshop with a \$550 registration fee for a total cost of \$1,650.
+The six MCVI conference attendees cost \$300 each to register for a total of \$1,800.
+The total cost for all conference registration is budgeted for \$8,950.